skramm/homog2d/docs/homog2d_manual.md

 * You may directly call the streaming operator (`<<`), the `Root` class takes care of redirecting to the correct class operator.
 * Notice that if the object is detected as a line, the function length is **not** called.
-This is mandatory to avoid throwing an exception, as line cannot have a finite length.
+This is mandatory to avoid throwing an exception, as a line cannot have a finite length.

 To do something more elaborate, you need to convert them using a dynamic cast:
 ```C++